chrisvest/stormpot/package-info.md

         }
       }

-And that concludes the MyDao class and the Poolable implementation.
+And that concludes the `MyDao` class and the `Poolable` implementation.
 Next, we are going to implement our {@link stormpot.Allocator}.
-The allocator has two responsibilities: First, it must provide the pool implementation with fresh instances of MyDao; and second, it must help the pool dispose of objects that are no longer needed.
-Recall that MyDao objects need two
+The allocator has two responsibilities: First, it must provide the pool implementation with fresh instances of `MyDao`; and second, it must help the pool dispose of objects that are no longer needed.
+Recall that `MyDao` objects need two
-things: A Slot and a Connection.
-The Slot will be passed as a parameter to the {@link stormpot.Allocator#allocate(Slot)} method, and the Connection will come from a DataSource.
-We will pass the Allocator that DataSource as a parameter to its constructor, and put it in a `final` field:
+things: A `Slot` and a `Connection`.
+The `Slot` will be passed as a parameter to the {@link stormpot.Allocator#allocate(Slot)} method, and the `Connection` will come from a `DataSource`.
+We will pass the `Allocator` that `DataSource` as a parameter to its constructor, and put it in a `final` field:

     ::: java
-      static class MyDaoAllocator implements Allocator&lt;MyDao&gt; {
+      static class MyDaoAllocator implements Allocator<MyDao> {
         private final DataSource dataSource;

         public MyDaoAllocator(DataSource dataSource) {
           this.dataSource = dataSource;
         }

-The Allocator needs an allocate method.
-It is specified in the API that the Allocator might be used concurrently by multiple threads, and so must be thread-safe.
-However, the DataSource interface poses no such requirements on its implementors, so we must protect access to it with a lock.
+The `Allocator` needs an allocate method.
+It is specified in the API that the `Allocator` might be used concurrently by multiple threads, and so must be thread-safe.
+However, the `DataSource` interface poses no such requirements on its implementors, so we must protect access to it with a lock.
 Having done that, we can then safely create a new connection and allocate a new `MyDao`
 instance: